guyfawcus/beer-fest.js/README.md

 ### The new way

-After a logging in, it's as simple as:
+After logging in, it's as simple as:

 - Open the [availability page](https://acbf-2020.herokuapp.com/availability) on your phone / laptop
 - Mark the selected beer as empty